 For example, the learning regimes of the construction and retail industries are very different.
 However, the underlying principles remain the same.

-It may sound crazy, but a well-known UK supermarket recently tested out the gamification concept using a board game.
-Eventually, over 3,000 employees were involved in the exercise.
+It may sound crazy, but a well-known UK food manufacturer recently tested out the gamification concept using a board game.

 Employees enjoyed playing the game.
 Also, the good-natured banter between teams introduced some friendly competition.